Theory: Part 02

 "But I'm using Spintax!
 Every email is unique!"

 The outbound industry has been selling you a lie for the last four years.
-They told you that if you swamped `{Hi|Hey|Hello}` fast enough, Google's filters wouldn't notice you were blasting 10,000 scraped leads.
+They told you that if you swamped `{Hi|Hey|Hello}` fast enough, Google's filters wouldn't notice.

 They were wrong.
 That infrastructure is exactly why your domains are burning.
 You are playing a text-based game against a machine learning model that analyzes time vectors, heuristic spacing, and relational entropy.